INV-WZQ/SparseD/README.md

 - `--prompt`: Choose prompt for simple test, including "short_context", "4k" and "8k" length versions

 ### Note
-Since our sparse attention is implemented by FlexAttention, we recommend conducting a warm-up inference first, as subsequent inferences will perform better in terms of speed.
+- Since our sparse attention is implemented by FlexAttention, we recommend conducting a warm-up inference first, as subsequent inferences will perform better in terms of speed.

+- To better demonstrate the acceleration achieved by SparseD, we recommend evaluating it with long-context prompts, such as those with lengths of 16k, 32k, and 64k.
+We only provide short context, 4k, and 8k version in the repository for simple evaluation.